labd/django-oscar-wagtail/README.rst

 .. code-block:: python

     INSTALLED_APPS = [
-        # ... your other aps
+        # ... your other apps
         'oscar_wagtail',
     ]

-Fork the catalogue app as described in the oscar documentation.
+Fork the catalogue app as described in the `oscar documentation`_.
 Then instead of using the AbstractCategory from Oscar use the one from this project as follows:

 .. code-block:: python